kmackay/emk/docs/manual.md

 ----------

 Whenever emk is running, the `emk` object is available as a builtin.
-You do not need to (and should not) try to import emk in your emk modules or config files; you can just use emk.<whatever> directly.
+You do not need to (and should not) try to import emk in your emk modules or config files; you can just use emk.&lt;whatever> directly.

 ### Global read-only properties (not based on current scope):
  * **log**: The emk log (named 'emk').
 Modules should create sub-logs of this to use the emk logging features.